BirgerMoell/swedish-medical-benchmark/README.md

 Pubmedqa is a large benchmark of medical questions with yes / no / maybe answers that can be benchmarked with the help of LLMs. https://github.com/pubmedqa/pubmedqa

+### Pubmedqa-swe-tiny
+We have started by translating a tiny subset of the questions (N=10) for a first benchmark in Swedish.

 ## Develop benchmarks specifically for the Swedish context, incorporating:

-Unique medical terminology and practices in Sweden.
+- Unique medical terminology and practices in Sweden.
-Diverse datasets representing Swedish demographics.
+- Diverse datasets representing Swedish demographics.
-Collaboration with Swedish medical professionals to ensure relevance and accuracy.
+- Collaboration with Swedish medical professionals to ensure relevance and accuracy.

-Compare Model Performance on the Benchmark 📊🔍
+## Compare Model Performance on the Benchmark 📊🔍

 ## Evaluating AI models on these benchmarks to understand their effectiveness and areas for improvement: